Table of Contents

 1. Purpose of This Case Study

-Healthcare teams today benefit from tools that are both evidence-based and practical—methods that help staff downshift stress in real time.
+Healthcare teams today need tools that are both evidence-based and practical—methods that help individuals downshift stress in real time.

-To explore how Emotional Freedom Techniques (EFT Tapping) supports immediate nervous system regulation, I analyzed 16 live, unscripted online group sessions I hosted on the meditation app Insight Timer.
-These sessions were open to the public and generated real-world emotional data from a broad range of participants.
+To explore how structured stress-regulation sessions may support rapid reductions in self-reported stress, I analyzed 16 live, unscripted online group sessions hosted on the meditation app Insight Timer.
+These sessions were open to the public and generated real-world observational data from a broad range of participants.

 Across all 16 sessions, 1,274 people attended, with individual groups ranging from 52 to 132 participants.
-Attendees shared spontaneous, honest feedback about their stress levels and somatic experiences.
+Participants voluntarily shared self-reported stress ratings, somatic responses, and qualitative reflections before and after each session.

 2. Overview of the 16 Sessions